phenom4324/Discord-Token-Self-XSS/README.md

 ## What is Self-XSS?

-Self-XSS is when someone tricks you into running a harmful script in your own browser.
-This script can grab your Discord session token from your browser's storage.
-Be careful when screen recording—if you show your token on screen, even for a moment, someone could pause the video and copy it.
-This means your token could be stolen without you even realizing it, just from a video you shared.
+Self-XSS is when someone tricks you into running harmful code in your own browser.
+This code can steal your Discord session token from your browser.
+If an attacker gets you to copy and paste their code, they can take over your account.

+Be careful when screen sharing.
+If someone trying to steal your token is recording while you’re sharing your screen, and you accidentally show your token, they can capture it right then.
+This means your token could be stolen without you knowing, just from a video you shared.

 ## How I Discovered This